bluespec/Toooba/README.md

     - Boots the Linux kernel

-If you want to generate other Verilog variants, you'll need a Bluespec `bsc` compiler [Note: Bluespec, Inc. provides free licenses to academia and for non-profit research].
+If you want to generate other Verilog variants, you'll need a Bluespec `bsc` compiler, which is open source and can be found in [this repository](https://github.com/B-Lang-org/bsc).

 ### Testbench included

-This repository contains a simple testbench (a small SoC) with which one can run RISC-V binaries in simulation by loading standard mem hex files and executing in Bluespec's Bluesim, Verilator simulation or iVerilog simulation.
+This repository contains a simple testbench (a small SoC) with which one can run RISC-V binaries in simulation by loading standard mem hex files.
 The testbench contains an AXI4 interconnect fabric that connects the CPU to models of a boot ROM, a memory, a timer and a UART for console I/O.